 In CC 5.2.1 to add:

 CC 5.2.1 (p) Where a GB Code User changes its operational metering, The Company will inform the GB Code User that the Electrical Standard - Meter Polarity Standard for Power Flow Data sent to The Company (listed in the Annex to the General Conditions) shall be followed.
 The GB Code User shall provide the list of metering points to The Company during the planning stage prior to replacement of the operational metering.
-These metering points will be checked and validated by The Company and agreed with the GB Code User during the commissioning stage.
+These metering points will be checked and validated by The Company and agreed with the GB Code User prior to issue of LON.
 This requirement will be applicable to any GB Code User who change their operational metering with a Completion Date on or after DD/MM/YYYY.